María Ruiz de Burton: Political ideals

 Again Ruiz de Burton criticizes Anglo-American aristocrats through her book The Squatter and the Don.
 The novel describes the account of Californio aristocrats being reduced to common laborers through dispossession.
 This can be read as a parallel to the "loss of Ruiz de Burton's landed status subverted her own class and racial positioning within post-Reconstruction U.S. society".

-María Ruíz de Burton's unique position as an insider (and consequently an outsider) on both sides of the US/Mexican border afforded her an ideal perspective from which to view the political tempest taking place between the two nations.
-She would always see the rising hegemony of the Anglo-American cultural, economic, and political spheres from a Latin-American frame of reference, but she was uniquely able to penetrate that same dominant society and manipulate its system to serve her purposes.
+María Ruíz de Burton's unique position as an insider (and consequently an outsider) on both sides of the US/Mexican border afforded her a unique perspective from which to view the political tempest taking place between the two nations.
+She would always see the rising hegemony of the Anglo-American cultural, economic, and political spheres from a Latin-American frame of reference, but she was able to penetrate that same dominant society and manipulate its system to serve her purposes.
 Her anti-imperialist ideals were made all the more potent by her understanding of and interaction with the United States.
 By stripping down and criticizing the complex organization of US policy, she learned that those very constructs could be used as a key component in playing their game.
-Ruíz de Burton was an extraordinary woman in her time, because she was able to assume different, and often opposing identities to suit her needs.
-Her position as an insider granted her access to the same political, legal and economic system that she critiques in her literature, while still managing to maintain the standpoint of a distrustful "other".
+Ruíz de Burton was able to assume different and often opposing identities to suit her needs.
+Her position as an insider granted her access to the same political, legal, and economic system that she critiques in her literature, while still managing to maintain the standpoint of a distrustful "other".